nodejs/node/doc/api/https.markdown

 - `key`: Private key to use for SSL.
 Default `null`.
 - `passphrase`: A string of passphrase for the private key or pfx.
 Default `null`.
 - `cert`: Public x509 certificate to use.
 Default `null`.
-- `ca`: An authority certificate or array of authority certificates to check the remote host against.
+- `ca`: A string, `Buffer` or array of strings or `Buffer`s of trusted certificates in PEM format.
+If this is omitted several well known "root" CAs will be used, like VeriSign.
+These are used to authorize connections.
 - `ciphers`: A string describing the ciphers to use or exclude.
 Consult
   <https://www.openssl.org/docs/apps/ciphers.html#CIPHER_LIST_FORMAT> for
   details on the format.